Is it just in Australia where people just pray? Or does it happen in other countries and in other languages too?

 It is not uncommon to hear this little word used just repeated ad nausea in a prayers.
 “We just come to You …” “We just want to ask …” We just want to pray for …” “We just want to thank You for …”

-I wonder, why just?
-If someone new to the English language hear us use just over and over again, would they not think why just?
+I wonder, why ‘just’?
+If someone new to the English language listened to us, they might hear us use ‘just’ repeatedly.
+They could wonder why we use ‘just’ so often.

-The word can mean fair (the punishment is just), merited (the reward is just), exactly, precisely (just five meters), recently (the phone just rang), directly (just next to the stove), simply (just so good), only ( just last year), perhaps (it just might work), almost (my work is just about done).
+The word can mean fair (the punishment is ‘just’).
+It can also mean merited (the reward is ‘just’).
+It can signify exactly or precisely (‘just‘ five meters).
+The word is used to mean recently (the phone ‘just’ rang).
+It can denote directly (‘just‘ next to the stove) or simply (‘just‘ so good).
+The word could mean only (‘just‘ last year).
+It might also mean perhaps (it ‘just‘ might work).
+Another meaning could be almost (my work is ‘just‘ about done).

-The average person praying to God using just will not have all these meaning in mind when he or she is just asking or thanking God.
+The average person praying to God using just will not consider all these meanings.
+This happens when he or she is just asking or thanking God.
 But just what do we mean when we use this little word?
 Especially when we use it over and over again.
 I counted more than 20 times in a prayer of about two minutes.

-If just is used to describe any limits exactly (or precisely), we would need to think very carefully.
-Isn’t it at times that we are just so vague in what we pray for that we fall back on just?
-In these cases our just can actually mean only, which unknowingly would pray and put limits on
+If ‘just ‘is used to describe any limits exactly (or precisely), we would need to think very carefully.
+Are there times when we are vague in what we pray for?
+We often fall back on just.
+In these cases our ‘just‘ can actually mean ‘only‘, which unknowingly would pray and put limits on

 God’s power to really answer our prayers.
-“We just pray for rain” can mean that’s the only thing we ask for.
-Isn’t it a good thing that God does not always answer our prayers they way we bring our petitions before Him?
+“We ‘just’ pray for rain” can mean that’s the only thing we ask for.
+Isn’t it good that God ‘just’ not always answer our prayers the way we bring our petitions before Him?
+This means He answers with wisdom and understanding beyond our own.

 Next time we pray and just ask, lets keep this in mind: